gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 The DTLS in SCTP Association Restart is meant to preserve the security characteristics.
-Since a dedicated DTLS Connection is used for Restart, during INIT/INIT-ACK handshake the Responder communicates to the Initiator the DCI to be used.

-In order the Association Restart to proceed both Initiator and Responder SHALL use the same DCI for COOKIE-ECHO/COOKIE-ACK handshake, that implies that the Initiator must preserve the Key for that DCI and that the Responder SHALL NOT change the Key for the DCI during the Restart procedure.
+In order the Association Restart to proceed both Initiator and Responder SHALL use the same Restart DCI for COOKIE-ECHO/COOKIE-ACK handshake, that implies that the Initiator must preserve the Key for that DCI and that the Responder SHALL NOT change the Key for the Restart DCI during the Restart procedure.

 ~~~~~~~~~~~ aasvg